Fantom-foundation/fantom-ledger/doc/cmd_app_version.md

 ## Get Application Version

-This gets the version of the application running on Ledger.
+This instruction returns the version of the application running on Ledger.
 The function is safe to call at any time.

 ### Command Coding